 Oxygen has a thirst for electrons.
 Hydrogen is “happy” to give up its electron.
 The reaction of hydrogen with oxygen (each of which exist as a pair) is,

 2 H₂ + O₂ → 2 H₂OThe hydrogen parts are positive (H⁺).
 The oxygen part is negative (O⁻).

 One might think water would assume a linear geometry H—O—H. But it does not.
 It is bent.
 Does it matter?
 Yes, it is of great importance.
 It is one reason life exists on our planet!

 Questions and Mickey the DipoleThe oxygen atom in a water molecule is relatively large.
 The hydrogen atoms are comparatively small.
 Water is shaped like the head of a mouse.
-Thus, it has been fondly labeled Mickey the Dipole.
+Thus, it is nicknamed Mickey the Dipole.
 Questions arise:

 What is a dipole?

-Why are both hydrogen ears on the same side of the molecule and not on opposite sides of the “head”?
+Why are both hydrogen ears on the same side of the “head”?